A review of secondary pentobarbital poisoning in scavenging wildlife, companion animals and captive carnivores

 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.

-JVFSA supports the need for authors to share, disseminate and maximise the impact of their research.
-We take our responsibility as stewards of the online record seriously, and work to ensure our policies and procedures help to protect the integrity of scholarly works.
+JVFS supports the need for authors to share, disseminate, and maximize the impact of their research.
+We take our responsibility as stewards of the online record seriously and work to ensure our policies and procedures help protect the integrity of scholarly works.

 License to the journal.
 The author hereby licenses to the journal the irrevocable, nonexclusive, and royalty-free rights as follows:

 - The journal may publish the article in any format, including electronic and print media.
 Specifically, this license includes the right to reproduce, publicly distribute and display, and transmit the article or portions thereof in any manner, through any medium now in existence or developed in the future, including but not limited to print, electronic, and digital media, computerized retrieval systems, and other formats

 - The journal may prepare translations and abstracts and other similar adaptations of the article in furtherance of its publication of the article.

 - The journal may use the author's name, likeness, and institutional affiliation in connection with any use of the article and in promoting the article or the journal.

 - The journal may exercise these rights directly or by means of third parties.
 The journal may authorize third-party publishers, aggregators, and printers to publish the article or to include the article in databases or other services.
 [Examples of such third parties include Westlaw, Lexis, and EBSCO.]